isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 <h4><strong><em>Here's what you can do while filing a police report</em></strong></h4>
 <p><strong>Website address (URL) shared by scammers</strong>
 </p>
-<p>If a scammer had told you to access a website to key in your banking details
+<p>If a scammer has directed you to access a website to input your banking
-or do online trading (phishing and investment scams), or asked you to download a mobile application from a website, you can report the link by keying in the full URL of the scam website visited, which may be from shortened URLs, (e.g. Tinyurl, Bit.ly).
-Refer to your Internet browser history to retrieve the full link.
-This allows for the authorities to take action against the website.</p>
+details or engage in online trading (phishing and investment scams), or instructed you to download a mobile application from a website, you can report the link by entering the full URL of the scam website.
+Retrieve the full link from your Internet browser history.
+This action enables the authorities to take appropriate measures against the website.</p>
 <p></p>
 <p><strong>Phone numbers</strong>
 </p>
-<p>If you have fallen prey to a scam, you can report the phone number used
+<p>You can report the phone number used by the scammer by entering the complete
-by the scammer by entering the entire string of numbers with no spacing in between numbers (omit dashes) in your police report.
+string of numbers without any spacing in your police report.
 Please indicate if the number has a ‘+’ prefix.
-For example: +65123456789</p>
-<p>Do state the type of call made, e.g. normal call, WhatsApp, Telegram,
+Additionally, specify the type of call made, such as normal call, WhatsApp, Telegram, IMO, Viber, etc. For example:
-IMO, Viber, etc.</p>
++65123456789</p>
 <p></p>
 </li>
 </ol>